-Adventure is the answer to many of our man made problems and also acts as a great preventive for issues relating to mental health.
+Adventure is the answer to many of our man-made problems and also acts as a great preventive for issues relating to mental health.
 As nature would have it, some of the best adventures are found and practiced in the wilderness and logically so.
-You don’t have to go too far to realise that.
-Even sitting in your office, if you were to briefly close your eyes and think about a thick canopied forest, there is an instant sense of calm that will pass over your.
-It’s because there is tranquility associated with the green colour of the leaves that occupies the space in your mind.
+You don’t have to go too far to realize that.
+Even sitting in your office, if you were to briefly close your eyes and think about a thick canopied forest, there is an instant sense of calm that will pass over you.
+It’s because there is tranquility associated with the green color of the leaves that occupies the space in your mind.
 Now imagine actually being under that canopy, walking up a trail with sounds of the forests to keep you company.
 Refreshing, isn’t it?
-Several scientific studies have acknowledged the role of adventure and outdoor sports in advancing personal growth and self discovery.
-The positive impacts of exposure to the same is so beneficial that adventure is used as a therapy for various disorders and deficiencies.
+Several scientific studies have acknowledged the role of adventure and outdoor sports in advancing personal growth and self-discovery.
+The positive impacts of exposure to the same are so beneficial that adventure is used as a therapy for various disorders and deficiencies.

 Here are a few points to convince you of the true benefits of adventure :

-1) Happy Brain – As humans living in a fast paced, mechanised world, we are used to set routines and timelines.
-However, at the primal level, we are animals and it is a fundamental behavioural tendency to look out for new and unfamiliar experiences.
-When you go for a trek, not knowing exactly where the path is or what obstacles like steep terrain, flowing streams or weather conditions you might have to face, you open yourself to challenges of survival which is the foundation of evolution.
+1) Happy Brain – As humans living in a fast-paced, mechanized world, we are used to setting routines and timelines.
+However, at the primal level, we are animals and it is a fundamental behavioral tendency to look out for new and unfamiliar experiences.
+When you go for a trek, not knowing exactly where the path is or what obstacles like steep terrain, flowing streams, or weather conditions you might have to face, you open yourself to challenges of survival which is the foundation of evolution.
 When the body works harder, the brain fires up so it can be rewarded by releasing neurotransmitters like dopamine that relieve stress and make you happy.
 That is why, despite being a struggle, adventure always feels so good!

-So the next time you feel like you are plateauing in life and plan on to visit a touristy place like Nainital, ditch the crowd and go for camping to gain a completely different perspective about Nainital!
+So the next time you feel like you are plateauing in life and plan on visiting a touristy place like Nainital, ditch the crowd and go for camping to gain a completely different perspective about Nainital!

 Or if you want to admire the panoramic view of snow peaks from Shimla, stay in an apple orchard of Mashobra instead of getting stuck in Mall road traffic, for we all need to explore the hidden gems of nature in order to find our inner peace!